HumanRelationsAreaFiles/eXist_db_question/README.md

 We have considered updating only one page at a time.
 However, this is undesirable for two reasons.
 The first is that often times page metadata does not change that often across the doucment.
 Additionally, it is not unusual for the page metadata across multiple pages to be modified slightly during the review process.

 Additionally, we have long thought about removing the page level metadata from the document all together.
 Perhaps adding it to a relational database would make for quicker performance during document analysis.
-This would account for a semi radical departure from what we have been trying to accomplish and our current applications require it being in the XML already.
+This would account for a radical departure from what we have been trying to accomplish and our current applications require it being in the XML already.
 We could always pump it back into the xml at a later point.